sarahfossheim/fossheim-io/writing/posts/react-text-splitting/index.md

 categories: ['react', 'front-end', 'tutorial']
 ---

 Recently I needed to animate the individual characters in a heading element.
-I was hoping there would be a convenient css-only solution, similar to `:nth-element(i)` , but unfortunately that doesn't exist.
+I was hoping there would be a convenient css-only solution, similar to `:nth-child(i)` , but unfortunately that doesn't exist.
 So I decided to research how to achieve something similar, and accessible, nonetheless.

 ## HTML